github/explore/collections/made-in-rwanda/index.md

 created_by: FADHILI Josue
 image: made-in-rwanda.png
 ---
-Open source projects built in or receiving significant contributions from rwanda :rwanda:
+Open source projects built in or receiving significant contributions from Rwanda :rwanda: